jmzue109909RobertReed/terst/README.md

 Fixed code formatting issues - update 7
 Updated README with new instructions - update 10 Updated styling and themes - 959
+Updated README with new instructions - update 16